 Release Notes: This release includes some major changes since the first and latest stable release (0.3.1).
 It offers better stability and quality while providing multiple major enhancements.
 Starting from this release, a Gentoo ebuild is available.

-pcapfix is a repair tool for corrupted pcap files.
-It checks for an intact pcap global header and repairs it if there are any corrupted bytes.
-If one is not present, one is created and added to the beginning of the file.
-It then tries to find pcap packet headers, and checks and repairs them.
+pcapfix is a repair tool for corrupted pcap and pcapng files.
+It checks for an intact pcap global header and packet block and repairs it if there are any corrupted bytes.
+If a header is not present, one is created and added to the beginning of the file.
+It then tries to find pcap packet headers or packet blocks, and checks and repairs them.

 Release Notes: This release repairs files whose packets were not saved chronologically, detects and repairs overlapping packets, cut-off pcap files, and ASCII-mode transfered pcap files (pcap headers only), and adds a progress bar and a man page.